ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 def foo(**kwargs: Unpack[Movie]): ...
 ```

-And for typing keyword arguments, only from Python 3.11 were additions added as support.
+And for typing keyword arguments, only from Python 3.11 were additions added as support, to help specify what keywords could be caught, and what their types could be.

 > https://docs.python.org/3/library/typing.html#typing.Unpack
 > https://typing.python.org/en/latest/spec/callables.html#unpack-kwargs